Edmonton Oilers forward Colby Cave dies at age 25 after suffering brain bleed

-Cave was placed in a medically-induced coma on Tuesday at Sunnybrook Hospital in Toronto.
-He had been airlifted to that facility after being admitted to a hospital in Barrie, Ont., on Monday.
+The 25-year-old native of Battleford, Sask., was placed in a medically-induced coma on Tuesday at Sunnybrook Hospital in Toronto.
+He was airlifted to Toronto after being admitted to a hospital in Barrie, Ont., on Monday.

 “We need a miracle,” she wrote on Instagram.
 “Colby’s parents and myself, got to see him through a window and talk to him with a walkie talkie last night.
 We are no longer allowed to be in the hospital because Covid-19 rules.
 We have no idea when we will be allowed to see him again.